mhwangc/kubehandler/README.md

 Records pods, services, and nodes currently running in a cluster along with which pods belong to which services and which pods reside on which nodes.

-Eventually will be used to enforce a set of "rules" on the cluster, such as "no machine should have more than 3 pods."
-Look in pkg/controller/example.go for an example of how a rule is to be implemented.
+Eventually will be used to enforce a set of "triggers" on the cluster, such as "no machine should have more than 3 pods."
+Look in triggers/example.go for an example of how a trigger is to be implemented.

 ### Running
 Integrate with kubewatch.
 Instead of running `python server.py` in